 To set up a TA calculation for LRS-Slit or LRS-Slitless through the ETC User Interface, select the TA for LRS-Slit, MRS and LRS-Slitless option in the Acq Mode drop down (see Fig. 2).
 For LRS-Slitless, the user should select the SLITLESSPRISM subarray; LRS-Slit TA uses the FULL array.

 The filters available for LRS TA are F560W, F1000W, F1550W, and the neutral density filter (FND).

 Target acquisition of faint sources can be accomplished using long exposures (up to approximately 1000s), but may require one of the FASTGRPAVG readout patterns.

 Medium Resolution Spectrometer (MRS) target acquisition

 For an in-depth description of target acquisition with this mode, visit MIRI MRS Target Acquisition.

 To set up a TA calculation for the MRS through the ETC web application, select the TA for LRS-Slit, MRS and LRS-Slitless option in the Acq Mode drop down (see Fig. 2).

 The filters available for MRS TA are F560W, F1000W, F1500W, and the neutral density filter (FND).

 Observers are prompted to use the FULL subarray for MRS TA procedures.
-We recommend using the FAST readout mode.
+The FAST readout pattern is recommended.